WHITEPAPER

 Confluence provides visibility into project information

-Internal web server provides visibility into the work
+Internal web server provides visibility into the work and helps us collect feedback

 Storybook (optional) can be used to align design system components with development tasks and artifacts